 The balcony outside the apartment, off the living room:

 It was hard to get a good photo of Kate’s fabulous kitchen.
-Here’s one from the “making of” featurette on the DVD:
+Here’s one from the “making of” featurette:

 Kate has a Viking kitchen.
 Viking reportedly provided “a range, refrigerator, beverage center, trash compactor and dishwasher for the set.”
 Lucky girl!